usnistgov/FIPS201/_FIPS201/frontend.md

 The PIV Card SHALL store a corresponding X.509 certificate to support validation of the public key.
 The X.509 certificate SHALL include the FASC-N in the Subject Alternative Name extension using the `pivFASC-N` attribute to support physical access procedures.
-The X.509 certificate SHALL also include the UUID value from the GUID data element of the CHUID in the Subject Alternative Name extension.
+The X.509 certificate SHALL also include the card UUID value from the GUID data element of the CHUID in the Subject Alternative Name extension.
-The UUID SHALL be encoded as a URN, as specified in Section 3 of [[RFC 4122]](../_Appendix/references.md#ref-RFC4122).
+The card UUID SHALL be encoded as a URN, as specified in Section 3 of [[RFC 4122]](../_Appendix/references.md#ref-RFC4122).
 The expiration date of the certificate SHALL be no later than the expiration date of the PIV Card.
 [Section 5](keymanagement.md#s-5) of this document specifies the certificate format and the key management infrastructure for asymmetric card authentication keys.